cfech/spring-security/README.md

 ![](./images/addFilterAfter.png)

-- want to add a logger after authentication to log who logs in
+- If we wanted to add a logger after authentication to log who logs in
 - sprinsecuritysec8/src/main/java/com/eazybytes/filter/AuthoritiesLoggingAfterFilter.java

 - after writing filter have to add it to the ```defaultSecurityFilterChain```